craftinc/craftinc-gates/README.md

 __Who can destroy a gate?__

-Anyone if you do not use a third-party protection plugin like Factions.
+Anyone if you do not use a third-party protection plugin like Grief Prevention.

 __Are there IConnomy integration, Features for user to dial other gates etc?__